City Charter High School

-City Charter High School, or City High, is a charter school in Pittsburgh, Pennsylvania, United States."
-It was founded in September 2002 by Richard Wertheimer and Mario Zinga under the non-profit educational company EDSYS, Inc.
+City Charter High School, commonly referred to as City High, is a charter high school operating on a year-round schedule.
+Located in Pittsburgh, Pennsylvania, United States, the school provides education for students in grades 9 through 12.
+It was founded in September 2002 by Dr. Richard Wertheimer and Mario Zinga.

-Early history
+The school's academic program is characterized by its integration of technology into the academic curriculum and focus on college and career readiness.
+City High operates under EDSYS, Inc., a non-profit educational organization.

+History

-On February 27, 2002, the Pittsburgh Board of Education voted 6-2 (with one abstention) to approve an application for a five-year charter for City Charter High School contingent on it submitting a plan for educating students, showing it can measure student progress, and 4 other conditions.
+On February 27, 2002, the Pittsburgh Board of Education voted 6–2 (with one abstention) to approve an application for a five-year charter for City Charter High School contingent on it submitting a plan for educating students, showing it can measure student progress, and 4 other conditions.
 In March 2003 the board was told by district administrators that the charter school had met these conditions, however the board then failed to approve the charter in a 4–3 vote (with two abstentions).
 Approval of new charters requires five affirmatives.
 After hearing arguments a Common Pleas judge ordered the board to approve the charter, despite the board's opposition.